The twin prime conjecture

 Think about position and consider a race where 2 runners are tied for 10th place.

 We can say the runners are tied for tenth place giving the number 10 to both runners.
-Yet we can now describe this situation better by taking out the number 10 and replacing by it by (10(10), (10)(x2) = (10<….(10) =(10(10). here the 10th position is shared, similar to the concept sharing of a point, this is the concept sharing of a number.
+Yet we can now describe this situation better by taking out the number 10 as the only item of 10th position and replacing by it by (10(10), (10)(x2) = (10<….(10) =(10(10). here the 10th position is shared, similar to the concept sharing of a point, this is the concept sharing of a number.
 We need this idea to come together with the idea of the concept sharing of a point for two e’s to share the concept of a point (that which has no extent).
 Here then is the extension of the number 2.

 But suppose instead of a foot race, two points are together in a race along the number line.
 Then in 10th place two points could be together as has been seen.
 Then two number 10’s can be given one to each point.
 These numbers could go with the points as they are mapped into the new plane which has been mentioned.